NSO-developer/nso-gitbook/pyapi/ncs.application.md

 Initialize an Application object.

-Don't try to initialize this object.
-I will be done by NCS.
+Not designed to be instantiated directly; these objects are created by NCS.

 Members: